barrycohen/ttws/README.md

 ## Requirements

-Written in Python 2.7.  `pygame` is used to draw the puzzle and can be installed with:
+Written in Python 2.7.  `pygame` is used to draw the puzzle.
+Google protobuf is used to decode The Windmill puzzles.
+These can be installed with:

 ```
-pip install pygame
+pip install pygame protobuf
 ```

 ## Usage